 How we work

 We use what’s known as a humanistic or “person centred” approach, looking not just at the feelings you’re experiencing, but at you as a whole person – who you are, your relationship with yourself and your relationships with others, your past and your plans for the future.
 Rather than considering the difficulties you’re having in isolation, this approach is designed to help you gain a better understanding of yourself, your potential and how you relate to the world.

 The counselling we offer is very much designed to suit you as an individual and normally happens through face-to-face sessions with your therapist.
 It can be short-term with a fixed number of sessions, or long-term and open-ended.
 It’s all completely your choice.

-There are no hidden costs, you simply pay £35 for each 50-minute session.We also offer an 8-week intensive programme with 10 sessions using the Bruges Model, costing £575.
+Each 50-minute session costs from just £35 if your income is less than £50K.We also offer an 8-week intensive programme with 10 sessions using the Bruges Model, costing from £575.

 ...what's right for you